Finding the best stubble trimmer can be a challenge.

 It seems appropriate to finish our list of the best stubble trimmers with another offering from Dutch shaving giants Philips – their third product on this list.
 This is their second one which is right at the top of the price range, so let’s look to see how they justify the price.

-One clue is in the title – the mention of ‘beard’ points to its versatility.
+One clue is in the title – the mention of ‘beard’ points to the versatility of the Philips Series 5000 trimmer.
 There are 17 different length options, from 0.4mm to 10mm, with 0.2mm precision.
 You can even ‘lock in’ your preferred length so it is ready for you every time.

 It also includes a ‘Hair Lift’ comb, which literally lifts the hair up before it cuts it – this is another little step to ensuring that you always get the exact length that you require.
 No hairs are missed or cut at odd lengths.